Bioconductor/CSAMA/lecture/3-wednesday/lec10-linear-models-basic-intro/Waldron_linearmodels.knit.md

 * Or as a mixture of:
     1. a point mass at zero, and
     2. a Poisson or Negative Binomial count distribution

+* **Warning**: be aware of what your logistic model is
+    + in some implementations default includes same predictors as log-linear model, but
+    + more than intercept-only becomes hard to interpret and is probably not justified

 ## Additive vs. multiplicative models